kyren/piccolo/README.md

 `deimos` has a real, cycle detecting, incremental garbage collector with zero- cost `Gc` pointers (they are machine pointer sized and implement `Copy`) that are usable from safe Rust.
-It achieves this by combining three techniques:
+It achieves this by combining two things:

 1) An unsafe `Collect` trait which allows tracing through garbage collected types that, despite being unsafe, can be implemented safely using procedural